-In systematics one must distinguish between crown clades and total clades.
-While total clades include all extant and all extinct members of a given clade, crown clades comprise just the last common ancestor of the extant representatives of that clade and all its descendants.
-In other words, crown clades do not encompass representatives of the stem group.
+In systematics, it is necessary to distinguish between crown clades and total clades.
+While total clades include all extant and extinct members of a given clade, crown clades are restricted to the last common ancestor and descendants of only the extant representatives of that clade.
+In other words, crown clades do not encompass representatives of the extinct stem group.

-The demand for a clear distinction between crown clades and total clades poses the question how to separate them linguistically.
-Creating entirely new names for total clades, as both ICZN and ICPN suggest or tolerate (Louchard et al., 2013; de Queiroz, 2007; Cantino & de Queiroz, 2020; de Queiroz et al., 2020), might lead to a plethora of new names.
-It must be noted, however, that the PhyloCode (chapters 10.3 to 10.7) is miles ahead of the ICZN-Code in providing explicit statements on the use of the prefix “-Pan”.
+The logical demand for a distinction between crown clades and total clades poses the question how to separate them linguistically.
+Creating entirely new names for total clades, as both ICZN and ICPN suggest or tolerate (Louchard et al., 2013; de Queiroz, 2007; Cantino & de Queiroz, 2020; de Queiroz et al., 2020), might lead to a confusing plethora of new names.

-Therefore, I favour the proposal of my deceased teacher Karl-Ernst Lauterbach (1989) to simply add the hyphenated prefix "pan-" to the crown-clade name to create an informal taxonomic name for the total clade, like pan-Aves.
-In my view, this rule should be applied rigorously, without exceptions.
+Therefore, I strongly recommend to follow the proposal of my deceased teacher Karl-Ernst Lauterbach (1989) to simply add the hyphenated prefix "pan-" to the crown-clade name to create an informal taxonomic name for the total clade, e.g. pan-Aves.
+This approach should be applied rigorously, without exceptions.
 Although implemented in the PhyloCode (chapters 10.3 to 19.7), it was missed to make the use of the prefix „-pan“ mandatory.
 As a consequence, Chen & Field (2020) suggest the total-clade names Pan-Apodiformes and Pan-Trochilidae on the one hand, but Caprimulgimorphae (instead of Pan-Strisores) on the other hand.

-Cantino PD, and de Queiroz K (2020), International code of phylogenetic nomenclature (PhyloCode), version 6. www.phylonames. org. (link)
+Cantino PD, and de Queiroz K (2020), International code of phylogenetic nomenclature (PhyloCode), version 6. (link)

 Joyce WG, Anquetin J, Cadena EA, Claude J, Danilov IG, Evers SW, Ferreira GS, Gentry AD, Georgalis GL, Lyson TR, Perez-Garcia A, Rabi M, Sterli J, Vitek NS, and Parham JF (2021), A nomenclature for fossil and living turtles using phylogenetically defined clade names, Swiss J. Palaeontol.
-140:5. (pdf)
+140, e:5. (pdf)

 Louchart A, Viriot L, and Dubois A (2013), The use of the prefix Pan- and other problems in zoological family-level nomenclature, Zootaxa 3750, 197-200. (pdf)